MehmetGobirinTanirgan/MehmetGobirinTanirgan/README.md

 ## I'm a Software Lover!

 - 👀 I’m interested in back-end and front-end technologies.
-- 🌱 I’m currently learning .NET Core.
+- 🌱 I’m currently learning <b>.NET Core, Angular</b>.
 After that I'm gonna move on to learn the other techs until I got the 'Senior Full-Stack Developer' title.
 - 💞️ I’m looking to collaborate on with the other developers.

 ### 📫 How to reach me: